JackJack3231/V0-Auxiliary-Fan/ducts/5015/README.md

 - 2 Piece Version:
   ![2 Piece Bottom](images/Assembly_Shroud_2Part_Supports.png)

-#### Insert 2x Heatsets For the fan from the front. **CAUTION** the printed part is 4mm thick, so the Heatset is exactly the same length as the part.
+#### Insert 2x Heatsets for the fan from the front. **CAUTION** the printed part is 4mm thick, so the Heatset is exactly the same length as the part.
 Don't push the Heatset through by accident.

 ![Heatset Locations for Fan](images/Assembly_Shroud_Heatsets_Front.png)